 aim of the protocol was to avoid a hard border on the island of Ireland.
 This means new systems for traders, electronic administrative processes, declaration requirements, and security information for goods entering Northern

-For Northern Ireland (NI) trade with Great Britian (England, Wales, Scotland), this is treated still as a domestic UK transaction.
+For Northern Ireland (NI) trade with Great Britain (England, Wales, Scotland), this is still treated as a domestic UK transaction.
 UK VAT is also still applied.
 Goods moving between Ireland and Northern Ireland are unchanged and will be considered as movements across internal EU borders.
 Check your EORI validation, EORI number format, and EORI checker here.

 BREXIT VAT CHANGES

 Now that we have a Brexit trade deal, and the UK is no longer a part of the EU, things aren’t as simple as they were with the previous EU Customs Union.
 Now sellers will need to consider paying custom tariffs, identifying HS and commodity codes, completing customers declarations, and managing increased UK VAT changes and liabilities.
 How VAT is accounted for has changed, and the UK VAT changes affect trade with EU and non-EU countries.

 As many of us know, the value-added tax (VAT) charge is a tax on the UK’s goods and services, reported to HMRC.
 The UK is continuing to levy VAT after Brexit, as the same rules apply for domestic transactions.
 Prior to Brexit consequences, the UK was part of the EU VAT regime which was an

 EU added tax on goods and services with the European Union.

 To be clear, you will now pay VAT on goods sent from the EU and non-European Union countries and special territories (e.g. the Canary Islands) if they’re:

 - Alcohol, tobacco products and fragrances (eg perfume, toiletries, and cologne) of any value